Danushka Gunathilaka: Early and domestic career

-Lanka Premier League
+Franchise career

 In October 2020, he was drafted by the Galle Gladiators for the inaugural edition of the Lanka Premier League.
 He also ended up the inaugural edition of the Lanka Premier League in 2020 as the leading runscorer of the tournament with 476 runs in 10 matches and singlehandedly carried the Galle Gladiators franchise to the tournament final.
 His performance in the tournament was also praised by veteran Pakistani allrounder and Galle Gladiators captain Shahid Afridi who called Gunathilaka as potentially the next Kumar Sangakkara of Sri Lanka.
 His bizarre runout after colliding with Suranga Lakmal in the 2020 LPL final against Jaffna Stallions drew social media attention and sympathy towards him.
 After his performances at the 2020 My11Circle Lanka Premier League, he was named in the LPL team of the tournament.

 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Galle Gladiators for the third edition of the Lanka Premier League.